roshand33/Notes/jenkins_QnA.md

 Validate Configuration: Review job settings, credentials, and plugin configurations.

-How to troubleshoot Jenkins if any issues are encountered?
+9.How to troubleshoot Jenkins if any issues are encountered?
 Check Jenkins Logs:
 Investigate Console Output (for build failures):
 Verify Jenkins Process and Connectivity: